Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_models.rst

 :codeblocksize:`cabd.contacts`

 A list of contacts relevant to the CABD database.
-Currently contacts are only created when a user submits a feature update.
+Currently, contacts are only created when a user submits a feature update.

 .. csv-table::
     :file: tbl/contacts.csv